 Search works with both the Sentry service and policy files.
 Cloudera recommends you use the Sentry service, which makes it easier to manage user privileges.
-For more details and instructions, see Managing the Sentry Service.
+For more details and instructions, see Managing the Sentry Service or Sentry Policy File Authorization.